 Music composed by Florin Iordan.

-Produced by „Ion Creangă” Theater, Bucharest
+Produced by „Ion Creangă” theatre, Bucharest

 Poveștile României – Constantin Brâncuși/ Romania’s Stories– Constantin Brâncuși (12+)